 Never has there been a time when retirees need good strategies to safeguard retirement income throughout a long retirement.
-The combination of increased life expectancies and near-zero income creates the need for a new retirement thought process.
+The combination of increased life expectancy and near-zero income creates the need for a new retirement thought process.

 Currently, financial planners use a paradigm of “safe withdrawal rates” and “expected returns” for different allocations of stocks, bonds, and cash to chart a higher probability of retirement success.
 Inflation and Social Security are somewhat unfathomable variables in the equation, further complicating the process of achieving a confident outcome.
 Unfortunately, the use of mathematical probabilities can seem somewhat hollow when one’s life is at stake — “Mr. Hufford, you have an 80% probability of not spending your final days in a flophouse.”